technohiker/obsidian-multi-properties/README.md

     ```
     *(Use `npm run dev` for automatic rebuilding during development.)*

 2.  **Run Tests:** Execute the automated test suite.
-This command will first install the latest build of the plugin into your test vault and then run the tests.
     ```bash
     npm test
     ```

+### Testing

+This project uses [Vitest](https://vitest.dev/) for unit and component testing and the [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/) for interacting with Svelte components.
+The test suite covers all major UI components and utility functions, ensuring a stable and reliable codebase.

+All tests are located in the `tests/` directory.

 ### Personal Vault Scripts (Optional)